 Available on PS4 (version tested) and Xbox One

-Frankly, I’m gobsmacked.
-I thought I was tired of Final Fantasy.
-After FFXIII and its sequel, I’d pretty much swore to never play another one again.
+I’m gobsmacked.
+I thought I was done with Final Fantasy.
+After FFXIII and its sequel I’d pretty much swore to never play another one again.
 I couldn’t face another sulky protagonist, another round of endless cut-scenes, another baffling, overly-intricate plot.
 Even Lightning Returns couldn’t convince me to return.
 So trust me when I tell you that what I’m going to tell you next seemed unthinkable a week ago.
 Final Fantasy 15 isn’t the best game of the year, but it’s definitely one of my favourites.

-And that’s despite some pretty irritating flaws.
-The new action-oriented real-time combat system might be brilliant, but it’s reliant on a camera hell-bent on losing track of you, enemies and the action entirely.
+And this is despite some pretty irritating flaws.
+The new action-oriented real-time combat system might be brilliant, but it’s reliant on a camera which spends most of its time losing track of you, enemies and the action entirely.
 Your hero, Noctis, has a fantastically useful Warp ability that should play a core part in any fight, but can only use it when there’s a specific point to warp to, and many of the battlegrounds feature no such thing.
 If there is, finding it with the aforementioned camera is often a nightmare.

 Related: PS4 Pro vs PS4